-At your request, we have performed the July 1, 2020 Actuarial Valuation of the State Police Retirement System of New Jersey (SPRS or System).
+We have performed the July 1, 2021 Actuarial Valuation of the State Police Retirement System of New Jersey (SPRS or System).

 In preparing our report, we relied on information (some oral and some written) supplied by the Division of Pensions and Benefits.
 This information includes, but is not limited to, plan provisions, employee data, and financial information.
 We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.